The evolution of sexual dimorphism in Anolis lizards

 Macro-evolution in the Mediterranean

 I collaborated in a project led by Antigoni Kaliontzopoulou and Fernando Martínez-Freiría from CIBIO (Research Center in Biodiversity and Genetic Resources) in Porto, Portugal, in which they are looking for general evolutionary patterns followed by several lineages of amphibians and reptiles with respect to climatic, distributional and morphological variables.
 Being the Mediterranean a biodiversity hot-spot with an interesting geological history it presents an ideal scenario to study macro-evolutionary patterns, and could potentially provide new insights regarding the evolution of other taxa in other biodiverse locations around the world.

 Ecomorphological patterns in tropidurine lizards

 Lizards of the Tropidurinae clade have diversified in South America occupying almost every imaginable habitat.
 The great diversity of the continent in terms of climate and environments is thought to have shaped the morphological diversity of several taxa, including lizards.
 But how?

 In this large-scale project, which I conducted at the Museum of Comparative Zoology of Harvard University and the Losos Lab, I measured relevant morphological traits from museum specimens trying to obtain a representative sample of the morphological diversity present in this clade of lizards.
 This effort allowed me to count with a database that included 154 species of 10 different genera included in Tropidurinae.
 You can read the paper here and also learn more of the incredible diversity of this clade in the series of tropidurine posts in the blog.

 Performance of the software STRUCTURE

-At the moment I’m working in a project in collaboration with Raphaël Leblois and Pierre-André Crochet from the Centre de Biologie pour la Gestion des Populations (CBGP) in Montpellier, evaluating the performance of this widely used software.
+This was a collaboration with Raphaël Leblois and Pierre-André Crochet from the Centre de Biologie pour la Gestion des Populations (CBGP) in Montpellier.
 Using the power of computer-based simulations we evaluated the performance of STRUCTURE regarding the estimation of admixture proportions under different sampling scenarios, evolutionary histories, admixture rates, etc. The results of this project are already published and you can read more about it in this series of posts.

 Ectoparasitism in lizards